sajov/feathers-solr/README.md

 ## Maniging Solr

-using the `solrClient` for raw communication with solr.
+Using the `solrClient` for raw communication with solr.
 See adapter [test]('//test/../../test/additional.test.ts') how to:
 -  `create` and `delete` a Solr core
 -  `add`, 'update' and `delete` the Solr core schema